Where is La Veta?

 You may pick up registration packets starting at 6:00 am at the Train Depot on the north side of the La Veta Town Park.
 There is no mass start.
 Recommended start times are:

 - 8:30 – 9:30 am (Quarter-century riders)

-Most cyclists will complete the century in 7 – 9 hours, arriving back at Grandote Peaks clubhouse between 2:30 – 3:30 pm, with some cyclists arriving as late as 5:00 pm.
+Most cyclists will complete the century in 7 – 9 hours, arriving back at the Depot/Town Park between 2:30 – 3:30 pm, with some cyclists arriving as late as 5:00 pm.
 The post-ride dinner and festivities will last all afternoon.
 The dinner will be served from 12:00 pm until 6:00 pm.
 We will make plates up for registered riders who are still on the road after 6:00.

 Can I pick up my registration packet early?

-- Yes.
-Extra guest tickets are $15.00 – please order when you register
+Yes.
+Extra guest tickets are available – please order when you register.

 What's on the menu?

-The menu for the post-ride meal is BBQ and pulled pork sandwiches with a BBQ veggie burger for vegetarians, pasta salad, baked beans, assorted cookies, coke products and tea.
+The menu for the post-ride meal is BBQ brisket and/or pulled pork sandwiches with a veggie sandwich option for vegetarians, cole slaw, potato salad, chips, assorted cookies and brownies, lemonade and tea.
 The Gluten Free option is the entrees without a bun.